Topics

 - Myth: We experience symptoms when our cholesterol levels are raised.

 Fact: Most of the time, an individual with high cholesterol shows no signs or symptoms.
 We may not know we have unhealthy cholesterol levels until it is too late.
-We need to check our cholesterol levels regularly, especially if the levels are not within the recommended range.

 - Myth: Eating foods high in cholesterol will increase my cholesterol levels.

-Fact: Although it sounds logical, eating foods high in cholesterol does not directly increase our cholesterol levels.
 Our body naturally produces the cholesterol that we need, especially in the liver, when we are fast asleep.
-However, eating foods high in cholesterol also increases the consumption of large amounts of saturated fats, contributing to an increase in cholesterol levels.
+However, eating foods high in cholesterol increases the consumption of large amounts of saturated fats in the process too.
+It is the saturated fats that contribute to an increase in our cholesterol levels.

 - Myth: It is fate!
 There is nothing we can do to change our cholesterol levels.